Global Geologic Mapping and Sample Site Selection

 Martian deglaciation as an indicator of climatic variability

-Evidence of paraglacial activity is present at virtually all longitudes on Mars in the mid-latitudes of both hemispheres, but the distribution and association of paraglacial features is not constant, as can be seen in the figure above.
+Evidence of this paraglacial activity is present at virtually all longitudes on Mars in the mid-latitudes of both hemispheres, but the distribution and association of paraglacial features is not constant, as can be seen in the figure above.
 The distribution of paraglacial features appear to be dependent on local geologic setting as well as regional accumulation and ablation patterns.
-See this recent LPSC abstract for more information.
+See this LPSC abstract for more information.

-Recently glaciated terrains on Mars represent potentially useful human exploration destinations as they contain abundant deposits of near-surface ice.
-This ice could be extracted and utilized by humans, cutting down on consumables transported from Earth.
+Recently glaciated terrains on Mars represent important human exploration destinations as they contain abundant deposits of near-surface ice.
+This ice could be extracted and utilized by humans, cutting down on consumable resources transported from Earth.
 The wide distribution of glaciated terrains at a variety of latitudes provide abundant exploration targets.

 Characterizing endmember volcanism on the Moon

-The Aristarchus plateau is widely agreed to be the most complex volcanic center on the Moon, containing the largest pyroclastic deposit and the longest, widest, and deepest sinuous rille, and is surrounded by some of the Moon's youngest mare basalts.
-While the complex stratigraphy and multitude of volcanic features in the region may formed through multiple eruptions or several disparate stages, evidence of large irregular cone-like features just south of Cobra Head suggest that the major volcanic features could have formed through a single, continuous fire-fountain eruption.
-In this large, continuous eruption, partly cooled erupted material would accumulate near the volcanic vent and form welded spatter cones.
+The Aristarchus plateau is widely agreed to be the most complex volcanic region on the Moon: the plateau contains both the largest pyroclastic deposit and the widest and deepest sinuous rille, and is surrounded by some of the Moon's youngest mare basalts.
+While the complex stratigraphy and diversity of volcanic features in the region may have formed through smaller eruptions spread across the plateau, evidence of large irregular cone-like features just south of Cobra Head suggest that the major volcanic features could have formed through a single, continuous fire-fountain eruption.
 The morphology and physical characteristics of these irregular spatter cone-like features could explain the presence of a pyroclastic deposit and the sinuous rille, and the location and distribution of these features can be used to infer conditions about the volcanic eruption.
 This emplacement model is currently being tested by assessing the regional morphologic and morphometric properties of the plateau, as well as performing non-linear spectral unmixing of Moon Mineralogy Mapper (M3) spectral data of the pyroclastic deposit.
 For more information see this LPSC abstract about the eruption model and this one about spectral modeling.

 Examining spectral variations of localized lunar pyroclastic deposits